Viking Medallions and Pendants

 Viking Boar

 #1226: The boar was a symbol of warlike fierceness in Viking times.
 Viking helms were often decorated with a boar.
 This is a stylized boar pendant in the Celtic or Viking tradition.
-It's just over 2" long and 1 3/8" wide.
-The price in silver is $55, and in bronze it is $20.
+It's just over 2" long and 1 3/8" wide. in silver, and in bronze

 Click here for an